NatalieDillon/QueueAndStackAnswers/README.md

 Then dequeue the queue items and push them to the stack</br>

 3: Generate binary numbers from 1 to any given number, “n”, using a queue</br>
+Return your result as a list of strings</br>
+To do this enqueue "1"</br>
+Then loop from 1 to n doing the following:</br> Dequeue and add the dequeued value to your list</br>
+Append "0" to the dequeued value and then enqueue</br>
+Append "1" to the dequeued value and then enqueue</br>

 ### Extension
-Make your queue and stack classes dynamic.
+Make your queue and stack classes dynamic.</br>